-You should call 9-1-1 any time you believe an ambulance, fire truck, or law enforcement needs to respond immediately to a situation.
-If you are not sure you should call 9-1-1 to report something, call 9-1-1 and speak with one of our specially trained Communicators who can help in determining what type of assistance to send.
+You should call 9-1-1 any time there is a life threatening emergency, and immediate assistance is needed from law enforcement or a fire/EMS department.
+If you are not sure you should call 9-1-1 to report something, call 9-1-1 and speak with one of our dispatchers who can help in determining what type of assistance to send.

 Will callers dialing 9-1-1 reach a recording?

-Any time you use your cell phone in the county, your call will be answered by the highly trained personnel at WCC.
-Those calls are either processed in their entirety by our staff or transferred to the responsible PSAP whether that be in the county or a surrounding county.
-If you have a landline telephone and you call 911 you may reach our center if you are part of the 23 municipalities that we dispatch for, otherwise your 911 call will go directly into one of the remaining 6 PSAPS in the county.
+Any time you use your cell phone in the county, your call will be answered by call-takers at WCC.
+Those calls are either processed in their entirety by our staff if the incident is occurring in a jurisdiction that WCC dispatchers police or fire/EMS for, or transferred to the responsible PSAP whether that be in the county or a surrounding county.
+If you have a landline telephone and you call 911, you may reach our center if you are part of the municipalities that we dispatch for, otherwise your 911 call will go directly into one of the remaining five PSAPs in the county.